abridged/collabland-dev/help-docs/key-features/bot-subscription.md

 import img3 from '@site/static/img/subscription_tiers2.png';
 import img4 from '@site/static/img/tg_sub_tiers2.png';

 Check out our Premium bot offerings and review the feature comparisons for Collab.Land communities in the included images.
-Each premium tier provides unique features like Discord PRO miniapps, more frequent and real-time balance checks, AND/OR conditions, customization, and more.
+Each premium tier provides unique features like Discord PRO miniapps, more frequent balance checks, AND/OR conditions, customization, and more.

 All tiers include our robust network of blockchains (35+ L1s + L2s and counting!), 28 wallets, Delegate and OpenSea verification, and the most token types of any community-building tool.